Personal Web Pages

 where username is your Linux id and the leading ~ (tilde) is a shorthand denoting a personal web page.

 The contents of a personal web page are stored in the subdirectory public_html, which is found under the home directory of each Linux account.
-It is customary to place a file named index.html or index.htm in this directory which serves as an index page to the contents of your page.
+It is customary to place a file named index.html or index.htm to index the contents of your page.

 There are many tools for web page development.
-Dreamweaver and other tools are available in Adobe Creative Cloud.
+Dreamweaver and other relevant tools are available in Adobe Creative Cloud suite.

 Departmental web space is intended for professional use to inform others of your interests and work.
 Content should be in accordance with the department's Acceptable Use Policy.
 Advanced graduate students find a personal web site a helpful job placement tool.